spatie/laravel-webhook-server/README.md

 ### Events

 The package fires these events:
-- `WebhookCallDispatchedEvent`: the webhook call has been initially dispatched to the queue.
+- `DispatchingWebhookCallEvent`: right before the webhook call will be dispatched to the queue.
 - `WebhookCallSucceededEvent`: the remote app responded with a `2xx` response code.
-- `WebhookCallFailedEvent`: the remote app responded with a non `2xx` response code, or it did not respond at all
+- `WebhookCallFailedEvent`: the remote app responded with a non `2xx` response code, or it did not respond at all.
 - `FinalWebhookCallFailedEvent`: the final attempt to call the webhook failed.

 All these events have these properties: